atpritam/Voice-Assistant/README.md

 - `complaint`: 50 patterns - Issues, refunds, and service problems
 - `menu_inquiry`: 55 patterns - Menu questions and product information
 - `delivery`: 54 patterns - Delivery status, tracking, and options
-- `hours_location`: 45 patterns - Business hours and location queries
+- `hours_location`: 46 patterns - Business hours and location queries
 - `general`: 41 patterns - Greetings, thanks, and general conversation
 - `unknown`: 0 patterns - Fallback for unrecognized intents

 Each intent has:
 - **patterns**: Training examples for pattern matching and embedding generation
-- **similarity_threshold**: Minimum confidence score required for algorithmic/semantic layer classification
+- **similarity_threshold**: Minimum confidence score required to accept the intent for algorithmic/semantic layer classification
 - **default_response**: Templated response when no LLM is available

 ## Usage